gbdev/pandocs/content/pixel_fifo.md

 pixels wide, a "row" of pixels is 8 pixels from the tile to be rendered based on the X and Y coordinates calculated in the previous steps.

-If the fetcher is in the first Push state, the background map index is incremented before the pixels are pushed to the background FIFO.
 Pixels are only pushed to the background FIFO if it's empty.

 This is where the tile data retrieved in the two Tile Data steps will